anshi06/FoodApp/README.md

 3>fetch API is used to fetch the data from database and sending the data to the database.

-4> Firefox service is used for creating realtime database.
+4> Firebase service is used for creating realtime database.

 NOTE: As this project for only practice purpose , so realtime database is used for starting purpose.